marcelpetrick/DevNotes/BeenThereSeenThat/20230606_AI_Ethics_Regulation_Meetup_nr1/README.md

 ## Securing Human Rights in the Age of AI: A Guide for Corporate Responsibility
 * Alexander Kriebitz (iuvenal research)
-* AI development for companies as main focus; because very much driven by corparate entities
+* AI development for companies as main focus; because very much driven by corporate entities
 * PoV from academics and consulting; mixed experience which is helpful also for the evaluation, because of the ivory tower .. distance to the real world engineering problems
 * growing divide between the biased AI and ethical AI
 ![](img02.png)
 * regulation will not be able to fill all potential scenarios
-* why do we have tht kind of mismatch?
+* why do we have that kind of mismatch?
 * issues:
   * complexity of AI ethics
   * use-case specific challenges: autonomous driving, medical, HR or finance
   * competing legal frameworks: EU AI act, national laws, frameworks, ..
-  * involvement of business functions: procurement, human ressources, product development
+  * involvement of business functions: procurement, human resources, product development
 ![](img03.png)
 * the pivot to human rights in AI regulation is likely to change this
-  * human rights are at the cneter and normative pillar of contemporary ethics
+  * human rights are at the center and normative pillar of contemporary ethics
 ![](img04.png)
 ![](img05.png)
-* the business and human rights angle matters ihly for ESG ratings that determine access to finance and B2B clients
+* the business and human rights angle matters highly for ESG ratings that determine access to finance and B2B clients
 * European Supply Chain Legislation...
 * Why does a company need an EU AI Act Impact Assessment?
 ![](img06.png)